Pupil Premium Government Grant

 - If you are a service child, or have a parents who were in the services from January 2011.

-Mr. Rowell is the member of staff in school who oversees the way in which we use this money.
-If you have any questions about this, please email him firstname.lastname@example.org
+Miss.
+Hood is the member of staff in school who oversees the way in which we use this money.
+If you have any questions about this, please email her firstname.lastname@example.org

 If you think you may be entitled to free school meals, please contact your local authority.

-Please complete the form and return this form to Thomas Rowell via email firstname.lastname@example.org, by post, or just drop it into school.
+If you would like to access support, please contact Miss.
+Hood email@example.com or drop into school.
 In order to request support, your child must be eligible for the Pupil Premium.

 How we plan to spend the money to improve outcomes for our children and young people